lit/lit/README.md

 ### SVG Support

-To create partial SVG templates - template that will rendering inside and `<svg>` tag (in the SVG namespace), use the `svg` template tag instead of the `html` template tag:
+To create partial SVG templates (templates that will render inside an `<svg>` tag in the SVG namespace), use the `svg` template tag instead of the `html` template tag:

 ```javascript
 const grid = svg`